3 min read

 Simple Claude Code Review Prompt

-I’ve been using Claude Code as my daily driver when it comes to coding with AI (along with Cursor).
+I’ve been using Claude Code as my daily driver for AI-assisted coding (along with Cursor).

-Recently, I’ve installed the Code Review Github Action for reviews on my PRs, but I was not a fan of the default prompt.
+Recently, I installed the Code Review Github Action for my PRs, but the default prompt wasn’t for me.

 Prompt